EXPEL BLOG

 Plus, 24×7 coverage means you have the time to plan your next steps… even if that means waiting until Monday morning.

-Our approach to automated remediation is personal to your organization and based on the frequency of threats seen in your environment.
+Our approach to automated security remediation is personal to your organization and based on the frequency of threats seen in your environment.
 You’re in control of which users and endpoints you’d like us to immediately take offline after a compromise is confirmed, so you’re involved when you want to be — freeing up your team to focus on other security initiatives.

 Removing malicious email